-With just days after Rwanda’s President, Paul Kagame saying that his country will raise the cost of those who plan to destabilise Rwanda, identity cards of military officers of the Rwanda Defence Forces (RDF) were Saturday found in ADF camps, a militia group, fighting to undermine the Ugandan government.
+Just days after Rwandan President, Paul Kagame said that his country will raise the cost of those who plan to destabilise Rwanda, identity cards of military officers of the Rwanda Defence Forces (RDF) were Saturday found in ADF camps, a militia group, fighting to undermine the Ugandan government.

 Now, on Saturday, the new Congolese commanders conducted multiple operations in the rebel hideouts at Mapobu and Mwalika areas both located in the North Kivu Province.